-Unions consist of everyday working people who elected representatives try to get the best deal for them.
+Unions consist of everyday working people who elect representatives that try to get the best deal for them.
 Elected union officers are accountable to the membership and have to run for election, unlike corporate CEOs.

-Facts: In Alberta more than 98% of contract negotiations are settled without a strike.
+In Alberta, more than 98 per cent of contract negotiations are settled without a strike.
 No union wants a strike and one will only take place after the majority of members vote to do so.
-Strikes do occur when both sides can't reach an agreement and the workers think that the issues are too important or that remedies won't work.
+Strikes do occur when both sides cannot reach an agreement and the workers think the issues are too important or that other remedies won't work.
 More working days are lost in a year to workplace accidents and illnesses than are lost to strikes.

-Facts: Unions bargain for much more than wages.
-They have fought to eliminate sweat shops, reduce the number of working hours, and improve health and safety conditions.
+Unions bargain for much more than wages.
+They have fought to eliminate sweat shops, address workplace discrimination, ensure pay equity, reduce the number of working hours, and improve health and safety conditions.

 Unions also fight to preserve and enhance social programs like Medicare, public education, and pensions.
 Job security, retraining, and eliminating racism are also high on the list of union priorities.

-Facts: To some people in Canada, any demand by workers is too much.
 In contract negotiations, unions base their demands on the needs of the membership.
 The members themselves state what their needs are during meetings to set bargaining proposals.
-Unions also take into account the financial circumstances of the employer.
 Negotiations are like any other part of life: we always try to get the best deal we can.
+But we also take into account the financial circumstances of the employer.

-Facts: A union is formed in a workplace when a majority of workers voluntarily agree to sign union membership cards.
-No one is forced to sign a card.
+A union is formed in a workplace when a majority of workers voluntarily agree to sign union membership cards.
 Unions are democratic organizations, and the wishes of the majority rule.

 Everyone in the workplace benefits from a union contract, so everyone pays dues.
 Like the saying goes, there are no free lunches.
 Unions require revenue to provide services and representation to members.
 And those services and representation are available to all members.

-Today, corporations are stronger than every before.
-And global trade and investment deals threaten to put even more power in their hands, at the expense of citizens and our elected governments.
+Corporations are stronger than ever before.
+Global trade and investment deals threaten to put even more power in their hands, at the expense of citizens and our elected governments.